 Eat 8 to 12 ounces of seafood each week.

 Fish and shellfish have healthy fats that are good for you and your baby.
-But some fish is high in mercury, a metal that can hurt your baby’s development.
-It’s a good idea to eat seafood that is high in healthy fats but lower in mercury.
+But some seafood is high in mercury, a metal that can harm your baby’s development.
+It’s a good idea to eat seafood that’s high in healthy fats but lower in mercury.